kikofernandez/programmingfightclub/books/grasp-book/parts/grasp-principles.md

 **Exercise**: Given the refactoring above, how does a guide deal with its visibility?

+**Exercise**: We have appended an uppercase `I` to every interface, e.g. `IImage`, to make a difference between the `Image` class.
-**Exercise**: Why should we promote interfaces over inheritance?
+Why should we promote interfaces over a direct association to a class?

-**Exercise**: Does it make sense that the class`Hotel` declares methods that do not exist in the interface `IPointOfInterest`?
+**Exercise**: Does it make sense that the class`Hotel` (Fig. 1.2) declares methods that do not exist in the interface `IPointOfInterest`?
 (Note:  you may need to read the section on polymorphism)

 <!--